TC2005B/Game-Design/README.md

 Include any non-trivial definition or acronym used in the document.

 # Overall Description
-The game consists in a 2D cenital perspective exploarion and puzzle centered experience that will induce the STEAM careers vision into
+The game consists in a 2D cenital perspective exploarion and puzzle centered experience.
+It's a brand new delivery that's based on existing videogames with similar concepts.
-Describe what you’re going to build.
-Is it an update to an existing product?
-Is it a new product?
-Is it an add-on to a product you’ve already created?

-These are important to describe upfront, so everyone knows what you’re building.
+The player will take the role of a character inside a PC build whose main objective is exploring and realizing the tasks of each of the computer components.
+The tasks to be made in each components will be in a puzzle nature, resembling in a way the actual function of these components.

 ## User classes
+Player: the target
 User classes and characteristics are critical.
 You’ll need to define who (different roles) is going to use the product and how.
 Don't forget to include each user needs.

 ## Assumptions and Dependencies